Cristianetaniguti/Qploidy/README.md

 * [`Qploidy` tutorial]() for directions on how to run

-* [`Qploidy` paper]() for detailed explanation about the method and a example of results analysis

 ## Bug Reports

-If you find a bug or want an enhancement, please submit an issue [here](https://github.com/Cristianetaniguti/Qploidy).
+If you find a bug or want an enhancement, please submit an issue [here](https://github.com/Cristianetaniguti/Qploidy/issues).

 ## How to cite

-Taniguti, C.H; Lau, J.; Hochhaus, T.; Arias Lopez, D. C.; Hokanson, S.C.; Zlesak, D. C.; Byrne, D. H.; Klein, P.E. and Riera-Lizarazy, O. Exploring Chromosomal Variations in Garden Roses: Insights from High-density SNP Array Data and a New Tool, Qploidy.
+Taniguti, C.H; Lau, J.; Hochhaus, T.; Arias Lopez, D. C.; Hokanson, S.C.; Zlesak, D. C.; Byrne, D. H.; Klein, P.E. and Riera-Lizarazu, O. Exploring Chromosomal Variations in Garden Roses: Insights from High-density SNP Array Data and a New Tool, Qploidy.
 2025.
 Submitted.

 ## Acknowledgments